🖤✨ Plot twist! I'm taking a short detour from dead bodies to dive into...magical dating disasters!

 Thirty days until the Bewitching Brew-Off.
 Enough time to prove the Brewster name deserved respect again.
 To confirm to the Council, to the town, to myself that I wasn’t my mother.
 That my methods weren’t sketchy, only different.
 That I was a scientist, an innovator.

 And if I won, the Mystic Council would have to acknowledge my research.
-They’d have to admit that love potions could be ethical, helpful, even revolutionary when created responsibly.
-The grant would buy me a year of experiments.
+They’d have to admit that love potions could be ethical, helpful, even revolutionary when created responsibly, and the grant would buy me a year of experiments.

 More rose essence or dragon’s breath?
 The rose would enhance emotional connection, but dragon’s breath added stability.
 But suppose the rose was too intense?
 What if the dragon’s breath overwhelmed the other ingredients?